-Course work may be completed at home; however, tests must be taken on campus during Zero Period.
+Course work must be completed at home.

 SUMMER SCHOOL HEALTH (REGISTER THROUGH HTHS WEBSITE BEGINNING MAY)

 SEMESTER / .5 CREDIT RECOMMENDED PREREQUISITE: NONE

 All tests may need to be taken on campus.

 The summer school Health course is an online course with independent student work.
 The same topics that are covered during the regular school year course will be covered during the summer course.
 Other topics include: developing health skills, mental health and violence prevention; drug, tobacco and alcohol abuse; STD's, HIV and Aids; nutrition and physical fitness; family issues; technology's role in health; global environmental issues.
 Specific dates and times TBA.
 Visit HTHS website for updates.